Azamatas/AADS-hw/README.md

 - Empty cell: `!board[x][y]`
 - Filled cell: `board[x][y]`
 ### Bug in move generation
-Originally, `getPossibleMoves` limited horizontal positions using `nx - piece.type.size`.
+Originally, `getPossibleMoves` limited horizontal positions using `nx`.
 Since `size` is the 4X4 box, not the actual occupied width for a specific rotation, some valid edge placements were never considered (especially for vertical I and rotated pieces).
 This made the agent do not consider to put blocks to the right side of the board.